m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

    Therefore, the significance of each feels quite different.
    For each of the yellow boxes,
    describe the significance of the box being yellow.
+ - There are **four** orange boxes.
+   Who do you think is the true author of essay 50?